 Figure 1.
 Electronic Repeater

-These repeaters added noise to
+These repeaters added noise to the signal, consumed

-the repeaters, a really difficult task in an undersea cable!
+really difficult task in an undersea cable!

 Since the 1960s, researchers knew how to make fiber lasers.
 Proper doping of the fiber (introducing small amounts of active elements into the glass fiber) allowed it to be pumped with external light sources until stimulated emission occurred.
 While making fiber amplifiers was hypothesized early in the stages of fiber optic development, it was not until 1987 that working models were realized.
 Major contributors to the development included Bell Labs and NTT.